Uterus

 • Endometrial polyp:

-• Similar low power appearance in biopsies (by definition - altered, disorganized or irregular glands)
+• Similar low power appearance in biopsies (by definition, altered, disorganized or irregular glands)

-• Distinct densely fibrotic stroma
+• Distinct densely fibrotic stroma with thick walled blood vessels

-• Endometrial polyps can contain foci of AH / EIN
+• Endometrial polyps can contain foci of AH / EIN (see above in Microscopic (histologic) description)

-• Disordered proliferative endometrium:
+• Disordered proliferative / anovulatory endometrium:

 • No well delineated criteria